BoGGoG/boggog.github.io/docs/_posts/2022-09-20-Symba-Conclusions.md

 in our case however, the model usually has a pretty high confidence like 99.9%.
 I propose a different strategy:
 Every time the model is not sure for a token, say <90%, also take the one with the second highest probability.

+### Positional Encoding: Symmetries?
+Transformers are set2set models, they by default don't know anything about the order of the elements.
+One usually supplies the order through "positional encoding", which is a whole topic on its own.
+The expression we supply have symmetries that are not manifest in the notation.
+For example $$a+b$$ is represented as `sum a b` but is the same as `sum b a` ($$a+b$$).
+Now, instead of normal positional encoding, one could implement an encoding where the two tokens `a` and `b` get the exact same encoding in the sequence above.
+This way the symmetries could be supplied directly through the positional encoding.

+A possible draw-back of this method could be performance.
+I'm not sure there is a way of implementing this encoding without parsing the expression.
+I know there is the possibility of learning the positional encoding, so it might also be possible to do pre-training where the positional encoder learns the encoding I describe by forcing it to give the same positional encoding for $$a+b$$ and $$b+a$$.

 ### Estimation of Uncertainties